 When a permanent tooth is lost, the neighboring teeth are affected.
 Because the support and chewing forces are altered, the remaining teeth will begin to shift.
 The tooth above or below the one that was lost will begin to move up and out of its socket.
 This accelerates periodontal (gum) disease and causes further breakdown in the dental arch.
 If the missing tooth is not replaced, more teeth will eventually be lost, due to the improper forces exerted during chewing.

-At the following appointment, the crown or bridge is adjusted for proper fit, prior to permanent placement.
+At the second appointment, the crown or bridge is adjusted for proper fit, prior to permanent placement.
 It is often necessary to fine trim and polish the new crown or bridge.
 Other factors we consider include:

 - Aesthetics – color match and appearance